Griffith, New South Wales: Television

 Griffith is served by five television stations, three commercial television stations which are all owned by WIN Television's owner WIN Corporation.
 They are AMN, MTN and MDN, which are regional affiliates of the three Australian commercial television networks (Network 10, Nine Network and Seven Network) as well as public broadcasters the ABC and SBS.

 Until the 1990s, Griffith received only the ABC and MTN, an independent television station showing programmes from all three commercial networks.

 The town receives the commercial networks' digital channels which are (7two, 7mate, 9Go!, 9Gem, 9Life, 10 Drama and 10 Comedy all from WIN Television), as well as TVSN, Gold, Sky News Regional, ABC Family (formerly ABC TV Plus, ABC Comedy and ABC2)/ABC Kids, ABC Entertains (formerly ABC Me and ABC3), ABC News (formerly ABC News 24), SBS Viceland (formerly SBS 2), SBS Food (formerly Food Network), SBS WorldWatch and NITV.
 Foxtel provides subscription satellite television services.

-MTN carries programming from Seven Network, AMN carries programming from Nine Network and MDN carries programming from Network 10, WIN also broadcasts the Riverina and MIA WIN News bulletin each weeknight.
+MTN carries programming from Seven Network, AMN carries programming from Nine Network and MDN carries programming from Network 10.

-Regional news coverage of the Griffith and MIA area is provided on all three commercial networks with WIN Griffith airing 90-second local news updates during the day.
-WIN News are produced from newsrooms in the city but presented from studios in Wollongong.
+Regional news coverage of the Griffith and MIA area is provided on all three commercial networks with WIN Griffith reintroducing a local edition of WIN News in November 2025.
+The bulletin is presented and produced from studios in Wollongong.